Sami-Jaffri/JoystickJunction/README.md

 ## 📜 **License**

 This project is open source.
-See the [LICENSE](LICENSE) file for details.
+Do as you wish :)

 ---